pa-ulander/color-buddy/README.md

 <img src="https://github.com/pa-ulander/color-buddy/blob/main/img/banner.png" width="100%" />

-## ColorBuddy - Makes color management easy in VS Code
+## ColorBuddy - Your VS Code Color Companion

 Adds color indicators and mouseover information anywhere a common color code is found in text or code.
 Find color definitions fast just like you are used to, and manage refactoring and accessability with ease.